experimentationlab/art-judge/ui/contracts/README.md

 ### Summary

-All the necessary contract ABI and wagmi generated code will live here.
+All the necessary contract ABI, function helpers and wagmi generated code (hooks) can be found here.